nus-cs2103-AY2122S1/ip/docs/README.md

-# User Guide for Duke
+# User Guide for Hyddd Chatbot

-Welcome to your best task manager **Duke**!
+Welcome to your best task manager **Hyddd**!

-Duke is a **desktop chatbot for managing tasks**.
+Hyddd is a **desktop chatbot for managing tasks**.
 You can ask duke to help you remember your tasks.

 ## Introduction
-Duke frees you from worry of taking care of everything.
+Hyddd frees you from worry of taking care of everything.
 It is:

 * Text-based!
 * Easy to understand!